leomvit/leomvit.github.io/_posts/2019-08-29-conflicts-of-life-goals.md

 author: shreoshee
 categories: [ careers ]
 image: assets/images/conflict.jpg
 excerpt: "What do you mean when you say, \"I want a stable life\"?
 Is it mental peace?
 Is it steady wealth?
-Or what else?"
+Or what else?
+This is the question that keeps haunting me every time I dream of my future."
 ---

 What do you mean when you say, "I want a stable life"?
 Is it mental peace?
 Is it steady wealth?
 Or what else?

 This is the question that keeps haunting me every time I dream of my future.
 I keep wondering: what should be my life goal?
 A life that makes me happy and fills every moment with a smile, or a life full of struggle which finally may bear me a fruit that is called "being remembered".